tibetan-nlp/lexicon-of-tibetan-verb-stems/README.md

 headword.
 Verbs that do not show stem form variation - such as auxiliaries - are given the part-of-speech *v.invar*.

+Present, past, and future stem forms are given for all verbs except some auxiliaries.
+Imperative forms, however, can be absent, typically from verbs marked by **volition=Involuntary**.

 ## Duplicate Headwords

 Many verbs in the dictionary are given with multiple present stems, so it is